cliffordlab/cliffordlab.github.io/ethics.md

 shared with someone who can pick up where you left off on any given day
 - so your documentation should be high quality.)

+A typical full-time research position should require about 40 hours of focused work each week.
+If you are part-time (e.g., you have classes to take), please be clear about what hours you can do.
+It's important to set expectations.
+If you want to do a rotation in another lab at the same time as my lab, let me know well in advance.
+We will need to discuss this carefully.
+Usually, it's a bad idea - you cannot give enough time to either lab, and you will probably fail both.
+It's best to immerse yourself in one lab culture at a time.

 While you are not our sick, in general I expect you to be in the office at least 25 hours a week (or whatever your contract/agreement states), Monday through Friday.
 I'm open to occasional remote work, especially if